 What admissions test scores are required?
 Are there other pre-requisites for admission?

-The GRE is currently optional, but strongly encouraged.
-If GRE scores are not provided, candidates must provide alternative information that allows the admissions committee to assess the applicant’s preparation for and ability to engage in quantitative coursework and research.
+The GRE is required and allows the admissions committee to assess the applicant’s preparation for and ability to engage in quantitative coursework and research.
 The TOEFL is required for international applicants, with specific exceptions for candidates from UT’s list of “Qualifying Countries.”
 Please see here: https://gradschool.utexas.edu/admissions/how-to-apply/international-stu… There are no other formal pre-requisites for entry.
 Many successful applicants have robust professional experience and/or solid quantitative training, depending on their intended area of future research.
 If an applicant without prior background in statistics is admitted, he/she may be advised or required to take a preparatory boot camp course in the summer before admission to ensure successful completion of the first year required coursework.

 Is a masters degree required?